-- ▶ When mounting a caravan coupling, see the vehicle documents for information on maximum nose weight and caravan load. - ▶ Retighten the caravan coupling fixing screws after 1000 operating hours.
+- ▶ When mounting a caravan coupling, see the vehicle documents for information on maximum nose weight and caravan load. - Retighten the caravan coupling fixing screws after 1000 operating hours.

-▶ The load rack and caravan coupling must not be used simultaneously.
+The load rack and caravan coupling must not be used simultaneously.

 - ▷ If the caravan coupling is retrofitted, this must be entered in the vehicle documents.
 The required documents are enclosed with the caravan coupling. - ▷ If the caravan coupling was fitted at the factory, this is entered in the vehicle documents.
-Always keep the appropriate documents in the vehicle.
+Always keep the appropriate documents in the vehicle. - > Also read the manufacturer's instruction manual.